-This means that the average current delivered can slightly increase also in Over Current condition since the current ripple increases.
-In fact, the ON time increases due to the OFF time rise because of the current has to reach the IOCPx bottom.
-The worst-case condition is when the ON time reaches its maximum value.
+The device limits the bottom of the inductor current triangular waveform.
+So the average current delivered can slightly increase also in Over Current condition since the current ripple increases.
+In fact, the ON time increases due to the OFF time rise because of the current has to reach the 140% bottom.
+The worst-case condition is when the duty cycle reaches its maximum value (d=75% internally limited).
 When this happens, the device works in Constant Current and the output voltage decrease as the load increase.
 Crossing the UVP threshold causes the device to latch (FAULT pin is driven high).

-Figure 6 shows this working condition
+Figure 5 shows this working condition